 After the egg retrieval procedure, the eggs and sperm (from the partner or donor) are mixed together in the IVF lab so that fertilization may occur.
-At this point, they need to be placed in a protected environment so that they can begin to develop safely.
-The EmbryoScope is a special type of incubator which supplies the ideal nutritional and environmental conditions for embryos to grow outside the uterus.
+The embryos that are created need to be placed need to be placed in the protected environment of an incubator.
+The EmbryoScope is a special type of Time-lapse incubator which supplies the ideal environmental conditions for embryos to grow outside the body.
 With the EmbryoScope, the embryos stay in the incubator throughout the 5-7 day incubation period.

-The Embryoscope takes pictures of the embryo every 5-10 minutes.
-These images are then strung together into a small time lapse movie which distinguishes the time frame in which the development occurs.
-This allows an embryologist to monitor the cell divisions and development of each embryo constantly while the embryo is still safe in the incubator.
+The Embryoscope takes pictures of the embryo every ~10 minutes.
+These images are then strung together into a small time lapse movie.
+This allows an embryologist to monitor the cell divisions and advancement of each embryo constantly while the embryo is still safe in the incubator.

 Being able to watch the embryos grow without exposing them to conditions outside the incubator is a huge benefit, but it is only the beginning.
 Learning algorithms are constantly searching the data for patterns, and growing evidence suggests that there are certain key time points in development that are tied to positive or negative results.

-This means that the EmbryoScope can help an embryologist predict chromosomal abnormalities.
-It also tells the embryologist a lot about the further development and pregnancy potential of each embryo.
-These crucial time points can only be fully recorded with the help of the EmbryoScope’s time lapse camera.
+This means that the EmbryoScope can help an embryologist predict a lot about the further development and pregnancy potential of each embryo.
+These crucial developmental changes can only be observed with the help of the EmbryoScope’s time lapse camera.

-With the aid of this priceless information, the very best embryos can be selected for transfer, and patients can be given a significant amount of important information about the viability of the chosen embryos.
-For some patients, this improved selection process may make all the difference.
+With the aid of this priceless information, the very best embryos can be selected by the Embryologists for transfer.
+Patients can achieve greater success, in a shorter time frame which can make all the difference.

 How are embryos selected without the EmbryoScope?

-In a routine IVF cycle, the fertilization process occurs in the same way, with retrieved eggs and sperm that are combined in a sterile dish filled with a special culture medium which offers the right nutritional conditions for growth.
-The embryos are left in the culture in an incubator, which copies the conditions inside a woman’s body.
+In a routine IVF cycle, the fertilization process occurs in the same way, with retrieved eggs and sperm combined in a sterile dish filled with a special culture medium for growth.
+The embryos are cultured in a standard micro-incubator, which copies the conditions inside a woman’s body.
 In standard IVF, the embryos are removed from the incubator at set intervals to check on their development under a microscope.

 What are the advantages of the EmbryoScope?

 As we said before, the EmbryoScope is a sophisticated way to improve the embryo selection process.
-It can help experts identify potential chromosomal abnormalities, and offers more valuable information about the embryo, the way it is developing, and its potential to survive transfer and implantation.
-Keeping the embryo in a controlled and protected environment at all times also helps to eliminate risks involved in moving and examining developing embryos.
+It can help experts identify potential valuable information about the embryo, the way it is developing, and its potential to survive transfer and implant, all while keeping the embryo in the best culture condition.

 Which patients will benefit from the use of the EmbryoScope?